komodorio/helm-dashboard/dashboard/README.md

 # Helm dashboard V2
+Welcome to our new project, upgrading helm dashbord, we call it, Helm Dashboard version...
+2! 🤩

 Helm dashboard V2 is an open source effort to modernize the helm-dashboard.
-Our goals are to create a version of help more:
+Our goals are to create a version which is more:
 1. Maintable
 2. Extendable
 3. Contributor friendly

 ## What is helm?
-[Video](https://www.youtube.com/watch?v=fy8SHvNZGeE)
-[Article](https://kruschecompany.com/helm-kubernetes/)
+First thing first, if you are new here please check out these resources to see what helm is all about [Video](https://www.youtube.com/watch?v=fy8SHvNZGeE) [Article](https://kruschecompany.com/helm-kubernetes/)